What Is Fast Fashion and It’s True Cost

 Use your voice to raise awareness about the negative impacts of fast fashion and promote sustainable alternatives.
 Share information on social media, start conversations with friends and family, and support campaigns that advocate for a more ethical and responsible fashion industry.

-The retail industry is one of the largest contributors to environmental pollution, with fast fashion being a major culprit.
-Despite its convenience and affordability, it is important for us to recognize the true cost of fast fashion and make more informed and sustainable choices when it comes to our clothing purchases.
+The retail industry is one of the most significant contributors to environmental pollution, with fast fashion being a primary culprit.
+Despite its convenience and affordability, we need to recognize the true cost of fast fashion and make more informed and sustainable choices regarding our clothing purchases.